AdobeDocs/campaign-classic.en/help/workflow/using/workflow-best-practices.md

 General guidelines about optimizing Campaign performance, including best practices to apply to your workflows, are listed in [this document](https://helpx.adobe.com/campaign/kb/best-practices-for-performance-improvement.html).
 Additional recommendations are listed below.

+Troubleshooting guidelines related to workflows execution are also available in [this section](../../production/using/workflow-execution.md).

 ### Logs {#logs}

 The JavaScript method **[!UICONTROL logInfo()]** is a great solution for debugging a workflow.
 It is useful but it must be used carefully, especially for activities that are frequently run: it can overload the logs and significantly increase the size of the log table.
 But you might also need more than **[!UICONTROL logInfo()]**.